kedro-org/kedro/docs/source/14_contribution/technical_steering_committee.md

 Following a successful vote, candidates are added to the `kedro-developers` team on the Kedro GitHub organisation and the `kedro-team` group on the Kedro Discord organisation.

-## How are decisions made?
-The TSC will also have a mechanism for removing a maintainer who is no longer interested or cannot perform the maintainer duties listed above.
-In that case, they should volunteer for non-voting Contributor or Friends status.
-In extreme cases, this can also occur by a vote by the active TSC.
+## Voting process

+The TSC can vote on the addition and removal of maintainers as well as other issues that affect the future of the Kedro project.
+The voting period is one week and is either performed on GitHub Discussions or through a pull request.

+### Other issues or proposals

+The process of voting on issues, proposals and changes is performed by creating an open Github Discussion.
+Proposals affecting the future of Kedro or other changes require a simple majority.

+### Adding or removing maintainers

 The process of adding or removing maintainers is done via composing a pull request against [our team list](.. /12_faq/01_faq.md#who-maintains-kedro).
 The decision is made based on TSC members votes in that pull request.

-The process of voting on other issues, proposals and changes is performed by creating an open Github Discussion.

-Additions and removals of maintainers require a 2/3 majority, while other decisions and changes require only a simple majority.
-The voting period is one week.
+If a member of the TSC is removed as voting maintainer than they can volunteer for non-voting Contributor or Friends status.
+Additions and removals of maintainers require a 2/3 majority.